hanwenzhang123/fullstack-note/01-note/README.md

 #### Higher Order Function
 - a function that accepts another function as an argument or returns a function as a return value or both.
+- map, reduce, filter, find, etc
 ```js
 const firstOrderFunc = () => console.log ('Hello, I am a First order function');
 const higherOrder = (ReturnFirstOrderFunc) => ReturnFirstOrderFunc();
 higherOrder(firstOrderFunc);
 ```

+#### Currying
+- a nested function that takes multiple arguments one at a time, the last function returns the result based on all the argument
+- we do not change the functionality of a function, we just change the way it is invoked
+- - useful in the context of function composition
+- `const addNumber = (a) => (b) => (c) => a+b+c;`

+#### Composition
+- a function called in another function
+- You can chain higher-order functions into composition

 #### Page Redirection
 - `function redirect() { window.location="{URL}" };`